 Many of us don’t realise it, but flossing is just as important as brushing our teeth.
 Flossing removes plaque and food particles from places that a toothbrush can’t access, such as the small gaps between your teeth.

-To do this, you can use traditional floss or interdental brushes, which are small brushes specially designed to clean between your teeth where a regular brush cannot reach.
-Choose an interdental brush that can fit into the small gaps between your teeth then gently slide the brush head into these spaces working your way around the whole mouth.
+To floss effectively, you can use traditional floss or interdental brushes, which are small brushes specially designed to clean between your teeth where a regular brush cannot reach.
+Choose an interdental brush that can fit into the small gaps between your teeth then gently slide the brush head into these spaces, working your way around the whole mouth.
 You should not need to force the brush into the gaps between your teeth.

 3. Cut back on sugar

-Sugar is one of the biggest enemies of healthy teeth as it encourages plaque to develop.
-If plaque is fed with further carbohydrates upon which it can feast, it produces acid as a by-product.
+Sugar is one of the biggest enemies of healthy teeth as it encourages plaque to develop and produce acid.
 This acid breaks down the tooth enamel, leading to tooth decay.
 If left unchecked and untreated, decay can tunnel deep into the teeth resulting in pain or tooth loss.

-The foods to beware of are those with added and refined sugars such as sweets, biscuits and pastries.
+The foods to be most aware of are those with added and refined sugars, such as sweets, biscuits and pastries.
 When buying food, get in the habit of checking nutritional labels and opt for foods low in added sugars.
-Avoid sweet snacks which stick to your mouth such as toffee and sticky sweets as these encourage even more plaque to develop.
+Avoid sweet snacks which stick to your mouth such as toffee and sticky sweets, as these encourage even more plaque to develop.

 4. Eat your sugar sensibly